What Is Appendicitis?

 - Blood in your vomit or pee

-- Increased pain and redness in your incision
+- Increased pain and redness where your doctor cut into your belly

 - Pus in the wound

-There is no way to prevent appendicitis.
-However, appendicitis may be less common in people who eat foods high in fiber, such as fresh fruits and vegetables.
+There’s no way to prevent appendicitis.
+But it may be less common in people who eat foods high in fiber, such as fresh fruits and vegetables.